John Levi (rabbi): Background

 Levi was created a Member of the Order of Australia (AM) in the 1981 Queen's Birthday Honours.
 In the 2021 Australia Day Honours, Levi was awarded the highest level of honour, the Companion of the Order of Australia (AC).
 He was given the award for "eminent service to Judaism through seminal roles with religious, community and historical organisations, to the advancement of interfaith understanding, tolerance and collaboration, and to education".

-Levi became the first Australian born rabbi when he was ordained in 1960 and joined the staff of Temple Beth Israel.
-He was senior rabbi there from 1974 to 1997 when he became Rabbi Emeritus.
-He was named as Rabbi Emeritus of Temple Beth Israel in 1997 Doctor of Laws (honoris causa) of Monash University.